-Isolating after a positive covid-19 test?
+Isolating after a positive coronavirus test?
 The CDC says you can still vote in person.

 “You should also let poll workers know that you are sick or in quarantine when you arrive at the polling location,” the agency added.

-The agency also suggests voters bring their own supplies including a black ink pen, an extra mask, hand sanitizer, tissues and water.
+The agency also suggests voters bring their own supplies, including a black ink pen, an extra mask, hand sanitizer, tissues and water.

-Although the agency has said that those suspected or infected with covid-19 are allowed in the polls today, another of the agency’s guidelines updated last week excludes poll workers.
+Although the agency has said those who have or may have covid-19 are allowed in the polls today, another of the agency’s guidelines updated last week excludes poll workers.

 “Poll workers who are sick, have tested positive for COVID-19, or have recently had a close contact with a person with COVID-19 should stay home,” the agency’s guidance said.

-That guidance also recommends that jurisdictions set alternative voting options like designated polling sites or curbside voting for sick voters to minimize exposure.
+That guidance also recommends jurisdictions set alternative voting options like designated polling sites or curbside voting for sick voters to minimize exposure.

 On Monday, staff members of the St. Louis Board of Election Commissioners dressed in white protective suits handed ballots in downtown St. Louis to covid-19-positive voters, who voted from the inside of their vehicles, the St. Louis-Post Dispatch reported.

-In addition, recommended polling sites, the CDC suggests, should post signs to discourage anyone with symptoms from entering the polling location.
+In addition, the CDC suggests polling sites should post signs to discourage anyone with symptoms from entering the polling location.

 Antonia Noori Farzan contributed to this report.